alecmus/HosMan/README.md

 </p>

 ## About the Project
-This project was done in partial fulfilment of the requirements for the course SCS2108 at [NUST](https://nust.ac.zw) in the year 2019, Computer Science Department.
+This project was done as a group project in partial fulfilment of the requirements for the course SCS2108 at [NUST](https://nust.ac.zw) in the year 2019, Computer Science Department.

 ## Tools
 Built using the following tools: